 1.Follow whichever (or all) social media account(s) you feel will be easiest for you to consume/review launch photo-shoots and artistic content.

 Think dark navy, mod (London) blue, charcoal, medium grey, black tuxedo etc...These suits are always available and can be purchased by anyone at anytime.
 If you need a standard go to dark navy for your interview, I got you.
-Perhaps a black suit for a funeral but a few clicks away.
+Perhaps a charcoal suit for a funeral but a few clicks away.
 How about an earth tone or seersucker for a kentucky derby weekend?
 I sure can.
 And you can order them anytime

 In the years I’ve been doing this, I’ve found my clients tend to play it really safe as they’re afraid of spending money on a suit that they might not like.
 That’s unfortunate as the best style is created when boundaries are pushed and oftentimes when you guys see it in person, you actually love it.
 So Kabba Privé is going to represent all the suits I just feel like making that you guys are too afraid to.
 The swatches will be photographed along with the finished suit on a mannequin and a real person styled head to toe by me, or a guest stylist—so you guys can see exactly what the finished product will look like.